Skip to content

 Go to "Development / Script Library" and create a script to store the self-built notification function.

-2. There is no restriction on the function name, but it must have exactly one parameter event.
-For details about the parameter value, see the appendix.
+2. The function name is unrestricted, but there must be one and only one parameter event.
+For details on the parameter values, see the appendix.

-Sending DingTalk notifications can be configured directly in Guance and TrueWatch without needing a self-built notification target; the code below is only for demonstration purposes and has no practical significance.
+Sending DingTalk notifications can be configured directly in Guance without needing a self-built notification target; this code is merely an example and has no practical significance.

 Python